-6 Formulate and communicate instruction to those contributing to the process, including: a. explanation of the aims and nature of corruption risk assessment in force b. detailed information on the tasks to be undertaken c. explanation of templates to be completed (if they refer to contributing persons) d. information on the corruption risk assessment workshops and sessions (if applicable) and how to prepare for them working group, management No. Task / activity Responsible person(s) / body - the se 2: Identification and analysis of risks result of this phase should be a clear list of identified risks and assessment whic r control and which are not and should be subsequently subject to risk manage 7 Gather, review and analyse all existing internal and external documents and data relevant for the corruption risk assessment Conduct workshops or other information gathering exercises focused on risk identification (if applicable) working group 8 Consider in-depth the following questions: which, where, when, why and how events could prevent, degrade, delay or enhance the achievement of tasks and objectives (of institution, sector, project or working process) working group 9 Based on the findings in previous steps, map areas to be assessed because of their vulnerability to corruption, integrity violations or other unethical behaviour.
-Pay special attention to: sensitive processes, sensitive functions, and other areas and points where there is significant vulnerability to corrupt and unethical behaviour working group 10 Identify and consider all groups of risk factors in every area: external or systemic risk factors, institutional (organisational) factors and conditions, individual factors (personal base - staff), working processes and procedures. working group 11 Consider relevant groups/types of risks that can be driven / facilitated by indentified risk factors.
-Pay special attention to the following risks: bribery risk, risk of abuse of power or position for private interests, risk of abuse of public resources for private interests, risks regarding the possible influences and claims for the public official to perform illegal or unethical conduct or for such official to be subject to psychological or physical violence to that end (external and internal pressure or influence), risk of conflict of interests, other risks regarding the special tasks or mission of the institution, project or working process or sectoral-specific risks. working group 12 Identify risks that need to be managed (based on activities and findings in previous steps) working group
+6 Formulate and communicate instruction to those contributing to the process, including: a. explanation of the aims and nature of corruption risk assessment in force b. detailed information on the tasks to be undertaken c. explanation of templates to be completed (if they refer to contributing persons) d. information on the corruption risk assessment workshops and sessions (if applicable) and how to prepare for them working group, management Responsible No. Task / activity person(s) / body - the se 2: Identification and analysis of risks result of this phase should be a clear list of identified risks and assessment whice r control and which are not and should be subsequently subject to risk manage 7 Gather, review and analyse all existing internal and external documents and data relevant for the corruption risk assessment Conduct workshops or other information gathering exercises focused on risk identification (if applicable) working group 8 Consider in-depth the following questions: which, where, when, why and how events could prevent, degrade, delay or enhance the achievement of tasks and objectives (of institution, sector, project or working process) working group 9 Based on the findings in previous steps, map areas to be assessed because of their vulnerability to corruption, integrity violations or other unethical behaviour.
+Pay special attention to: ◆ sensitive processes, ◆ sensitive functions, and ◆ other areas and points where there is significant vulnerability to corrupt and unethical behaviour working group 10 Identify and consider all groups of risk factors in every area: working group 11 Consider relevant groups/types of risks that can be driven / facilitated by indentified risk factors.
+Pay special attention to the following risks: ◆ bribery risk, ◆ risk of abuse of power or position for private interests, ◆ risk of abuse of public resources for private interests, ◆ risks regarding the possible influences and claims for the public official to perform illegal or unethical conduct or for such official to be subject to psychological or physical violence to that end (external and internal pressure or influence), ◆ risk of conflict of interests, ◆ other risks regarding the special tasks or mission of the institution, project or working process or sectoral-specific risks. working group 12 Identify risks that need to be managed (based on activities and findings in previous steps) working group